Press Release: The Acute Care Hospitalization System in Israel- From a Vision of Decentralization to a Centralized and Out-of-Control Reality

 The full publication in Hebrew is available here

 The acute care hospitalization system in Israel is in a state of crisis, due to large gaps between the system’s needs and the public resources allocated to meet those needs, and due to the deepening involvement of the State in the system’s day-to-day management, which goes against the spirit of the National Health Insurance Law.

 The second part of the Taub Center study on the healthcare system in Israel conducted by Professor Dov Chernichovsky and Roi Kfir, which is published today, deals with the regulation of the hospitalization system and government involvement in it.
-The researchers conclude that the deficiencies in the regulation and the over involvement of the State, impact negatively on the efficient use of resources and public accessibility to them.
+The researchers conclude that the deficiencies in the regulation and the over involvement of the State impact negatively on the efficient use of resources and their accessibility to the public.

 These deficiencies cast doubt on the value of investment in additional hospital beds, budget, and implementation of special programs led by the State (like the program to shorten waiting times), as long as these deficiencies have not been addressed.

 “Public hospitals” should be defined to ensure that accessible and equal services are available as specified by law

 The 1994 National Health Insurance Law (the Law) does not define what constitutes a public hospital for the provision of entitled care to residents.
 As is the practice, such a hospital – even if not owned by the State – could be required to provide such care from its own, non-public, resources.
 Obligating hospitals to supply entitled care without securing appropriated funding gives the State power over non-proprietary budgets, including moneys that the hospital does not know with certainty that it will receive.

 This can lead to situations, contrary to the stipulation of the Law, where some residents may not be able to receive hospitalization services, or where these services may be less available than to residents in other locations.